 In the past provision of electricity to the Summit Park and telecommunications tower has been through linkages to a private power supply and then via a generator.
-Wollongong City Council has progressed design and approvals for a permanent power supply which is required to service both the Communications Tower and Council infrastructure including the amenities block, water pumps, barbeques and the pop-up style temporary kiosk.
+In 2019 Wollongong City Council finalised a permanent power supply connection to Mt Pleasant which services both the Communications Tower and Council infrastructure including the amenities block, water pumps, barbeques and the temporary kiosk.